- Home

 If you need to buy an expensive tool for a particular task, consider borrowing or hiring instead of buying it.

 There are lots of places you can go to hire tools for a fraction of the price of buying them.
-Most major DIY stores such as B&Q, Jewsons and HSS, offer tool hire, and while they aren’t the cheapest, if you want a top-of-the-range tool, hiring is still cheaper than buying.
+Most major DIY stores such as B&Q, Jewsons and HSS, offer tool hire, and while they aren’t the cheapest, if you’re looking for a top-of-the-range tool, hiring is still cheaper than buying.

-If you really don’t want to spend much on hiring tools, then you might want to look at your local area to see what other tool hire is available.
-Platforms such as Fat llama allow people with tools or kit to hire it out.
+If you really don’t want to spend much on hiring tools, you could look at your local area to see what other tool hire is available.
+Platforms such as Fat Llama allow people with tools or kit to hire it out.
 This is a much less formal arrangement than hiring from the likes of Jewsons or HSS, but it also comes at a fraction of the cost.
-Bear in mind that Fat llama only facilitates the hiring of items, and doesn’t accept any liability if things go wrong, so make sure you’re comfortable with the ts & cs before committing.
+Bear in mind that Fat Llama only facilitates the hiring of items, and doesn’t accept any liability if things go wrong, so make sure you’re comfortable with the small print before committing.

 7. Rearrange and reorganise